-A common method of frequency control on a dynamically positioned vessel is through the use of a governor system.
-The governor system monitors the frequency of the electrical power system and adjusts the speed of the prime mover, such as a diesel engine, to keep the frequency constant.
+A common method of frequency control on a dynamically positioned vessel is using a governor system.
+The governor system monitors the speed of the engine and moderates fuel supply to maintain that nominal speed.

 Voltage control in power generation on a dynamically positioned vessel refers to the process of maintaining a stable and constant electrical voltage in the power generation system.
 The voltage of the electrical power system is important because it affects the power delivered to the loads and the overall efficiency of the electrical system.